Ki11erRabbit/obsidian-notes/Projects/Koru Text Editor.md

 # Todo List
 - [ ] Session Features
-	- [ ] Lua API
-		- [ ] A way to add new keybindings
-		- [ ] A way to configure the UI
-		- [ ] Major Mode
-			- [ ] Defines how the UI should render itself.
-This should be definable in Lua
-			- [ ] Commands that are native only to the major mode
-			- [ ] Provides information commands for querying state (line, row, filename)
-		- [ ] Minor Modes
-			- [ ] Should provide a way to add additional functionality to a Major Mode.
-In fact, Minor Modes should be the ones that provide the keybindings for Major Modes.
-Minor Modes should also be able to provide their own commands.
-			- [ ] Provides a way to write to Left, Center, Right Modeline spots
-		- [ ] Hooks
-			- [ ] File Open Hook
-			- [ ] File Type Open Hook
-			- [ ] File Close Hook
-			- [ ] File Save Hook
-			- [ ] File Reload Hook
-			- [ ] User Hooks
 	- [ ] Key Bindings
 		- [ ] Optional Default Handler: Only Handles keys if the keybuffer is empty.
 If the keybuffer has items in it, then handler isn't called until keybuffer is empty.
 This would be used for things like insert mode for Vim/Kakoune.
 It is the job of this handler to put keys in the keybuffer for key sequences.
 		- [ ] Keybuffer for all non-handled keys: Keybuffer is used for key sequences.
 It is matched greedily and once there is a match it will execute a command.
 It should also flush the keybuffer of the UI since the UI may have its own keybindings.
 The UI should also be able to flush the keybuffer of the session if it matched something.